 Shannon Carney, Financial Policy Advisor

 Shannon led Citywide performance management efforts out of the City of Portland’s City Budget Office for the last five years, where she also worked as a Financial Analyst and Hatfield Fellow.
-In that role, Shannon coordinated performance reporting across all bureaus to City Council, led implementation of the 2019 Portland Insights Survey, and managed Portland’s partnership with the What Works Cities initiative to increase the City’s capacity to use data and evidence.
+In that role, Shannon coordinated performance reporting across all bureaus to City Council, led the implementation of the 2019 Portland Insights Survey, and managed Portland’s partnership with the What Works Cities initiative to increase the City’s capacity to use data and evidence.
 Shannon has a degree in Economics from Stanford University and received a Master’s in Public Administration from the Evans School of Public Policy and Governance while working at King County Metro Transit.
 Shannon brings to the role a broad knowledge of City operations and unique experience leading collaborative initiatives dedicated to improving City governance.
 She Is passionate about the potential for data and partnerships to drive government innovation.
 A native Oregonian, Shannon loves spending time outdoors and is an avid cyclist.
 You’ll find her riding with Portland Velo and getting out on the open road at Cycle Oregon each summer.

-Shannon is the staff liaison to the Bureau of Emergency Communications, Portland Fire and Rescue, Portland Police Bureau, Portland Housing Bureau, Prosper Portland, Bureau of Development Services, City Budget Office, Office for Community Technology and the Office of Equity and Human Rights.
+Shannon is the staff liaison to the Bureau of Emergency Communications, Portland Fire and Rescue, Portland Police Bureau, Prosper Portland, Fire and Police Disability and Retirement, Office of Management and Finance, Bureau of Development Services, City Auditor, Bureau of Transportation, City Budget Office, and the Office for Community Technology.

-Matt Glazewski, Senior Policy Advisor
+Michelle Rodriguez, Senior Policy Advisor